Associate Professors: Kremer (Chair), Kuhns

 An analysis of the provisions of federal income tax law as applied to individuals.
 Gross income, inclusions, exclusion, deductions, losses, business expenses, depreciation, cost recovery, amortization, depletion, employee and self-employed expenses, itemized deductions, at risk rules, and passive activities are studied.
 Prerequisite: ACCT 344.

 An analysis of federal tax law.
 Tax credits, property transactions, accounting periods and methods, taxation of corporations, partnerships, and S corporations are studied.
 Prerequisite: ACCT 441.

 ACCOUNTING FOR BUSINESS COMBINATIONS

 Certain areas of advanced accounting theory, including business combinations and consolidated financial statements.
 Prerequisite: ACCT 345.
-One-half unit of credit.
+2 credits.

 An intensive study of partnerships, installment and consignment sales, branch accounting, foreign currency transactions, and segment interim reporting.
 Prerequisite: ACCT 345.
-One-half unit of credit.
+2 credits.

 Interns in accounting typically work off campus under the supervision of a public or private accountant.

 Typical examples of recent studies in accounting are: computer program to generate financial statements, educational core for public accountants, inventory control, and church taxation.